volym3ad/tf-eks-test/README.md

 # tf-eks-test

-Task to bootstrap EKS cluster with helm chart inside.
+Task to bootstrap EKS cluster with ArgoCD inside to deploy ingress-nginx.

 ## Components